In Franschhoek, breathtaking scenery, warm hospitality, world-class cuisine and the finest wines all combine to create lasting memories.

-Internationally acclaimed chefs include Margot Janse of Le Quartier Français, Reuben Riffel, and Chris Erasmus of Foliage Restaurant, to name a few.
+Internationally acclaimed chefs include Reuben Riffel (Reuben’s), Chris Erasmus (Foliage Restaurant), and Darren Badenhorst (Le Coin Francais), to name a few.

 Visitors looking to spend the night in the Franschhoek Wine Valley really are spoilt for choice – from luxury boutique hotels to quaint B&Bs and self-catering guesthouses, this valley has it all.

-The five-star Owner's Cottage at Grande Provence offers the ultimate in private luxury accommodation, while establishments such as the Le Franschhoek Hotel & Spa and La Residence are also popular.
+The five-star Owner's Cottage at Grande Provence and the immaculate Leeu Estates offers the ultimate in private luxury accommodation, while establishments such as the Le Franschhoek Hotel & Spa and La Residence are also popular.

 Choose to stay in one of the many establishments located within easy walking distance of the main road, or opt for more secluded guesthouses on farms in and around the valley – all will allow you to explore the surrounding valley and wine farms at your leisure.